jasongaylord/JasonGaylord.com/_posts/2022/01/2022-01-28-updating-gulp-sass-4-to-gulp-sass-5.md

 bitly: https://jasong.us/3ADSm5d
 ---

-On the heals of my pipeline issue I mentioned earlier this week, I also had an issue with SASS compilation.
+On the heels of my pipeline issue I mentioned earlier this week, I also had an issue with SASS compilation.
 I currently use Gulp in this project for compiling SASS.

 My project was still configured to use the `gulp.sass` package version 4 instead of version 5.
 When upgrading to version 5, I discovered that I needed to include a SASS compiler such as the `sass` or `node-sass` package, although `node-sass` has been deprecated.